 - UK/EU: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-We have fully funded studentships available to support UK/EU students, including fees, stipend (at standard RCUK rates), research and travel expenses.
+The FARSCOPE CDT programme has funds to support up to ten UK/EU students per year including fees, stipend (at standard RCUK Rates), research and travel expenses.
 The programme has no internal funding for non-EU students, but any applications received from self-funded international students will be considered.

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Research methods training

 - Seminars in modern robotics methods

 - Robot intelligence and systems